cran/extendedFamily/README.md

 <img src="man/figures/README-graphExample-1.png" width="100%" />

-## Logit vs Loglog: Model Performance on Real World Data
+## Logit and Loglog: Model Performance on Real World Data

 The heart data contains info on 4,483 heart attack victims.
 The goal is to predict if a patient died in the next 48 hours following a myocardial